The Heart Attack: Plot

-While Jerry dozes on his couch, the TV shows a science fiction B movie in which a goggled man raves that the planets have become "flaming globes", as prophesied by "Sigmund".
-Waking in the middle of the night, Jerry scribbles down a deeply amusing thought for his act.
+While Jerry dozes on his couch, the TV shows a science fiction B movie in which a mad scientist sets planets on fire and raves to "Sigmund" that they are like "flaming globes."
+Later that night he awakens briefly and scribbles an idea for his comedy act.

-The next day, at Monk's, Jerry and Elaine cannot read Jerry's half-awake handwriting.
+The next day, at Monk's, Jerry and Elaine cannot read Jerry's handwriting.
 As George adds an "outside cucumber" to his salad, he complains of sudden shortness of breath, pains, and partial paralysis.
 Jerry thinks he has illness anxiety from watching a PBS documentary on heart attacks, but, seeing George's panic, calls an ambulance.
 George's crisis does not distract him from trying to dispute the food bill.

 George shares a hospital room with an irritable man, and bemoans never getting ice cream after his childhood tonsillectomy.
 Jerry confirms that the heart attack was imaginary, but he and Elaine prank George by calling dibs on his belongings and his ex.
 Wallowing in self-pity, George asks to be smothered with a pillow, but is horrified when Jerry jokingly obliges.
 George vows to start living harmoniously, but the others pay him no heed.

-George bounces between terror and jubilation as the attending doctor gives him a clean bill of health except that his tonsils need to be removed again.
-The doctor and Elaine blatantly flirt, sidelining George.
-Kramer, arriving belatedly after loading up on cafeteria food, preaches his distrust of the "medical establishment" and pressures George to pass up surgery and go see holistic healer Tor Eckman—who just got out of jail.
+The attending doctor gives George a clean bill of health except that his tonsils need to be removed again.
+The doctor and Elaine flirt, sidelining George.
+Kramer, arriving belatedly after loading up on cafeteria food, denounces the "medical establishment" and pressures George to pass up surgery for holistic healer Tor Eckman—who just got out of jail.